shanayamalik/shanayamalik/README.md

 🎓 Hi, I'm @shanayamalik!
-I'm pursuing my Master's in Electrical Eng & Comp Sci at the University of California, Berkeley.
+I'm pursuing my Master's in Electrical Eng & Comp Sci at UC Berkeley.

 🐢 In my spare time, you can find me hiking, trying different coffee places, or hanging out with my pet tortoises.